thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

-composed for its greater part of the principles and rules of conduct which States feel themselves bound to observe, and therefore, do commonly observe in their relations with each other,[^1/1] and which includes also:---
+composed for its greater part of the principles and rules of conduct which States feel themselves bound to observe, and therefore, do commonly observe in their relations with each other,[^1/1] and which includes also :---

-(a) the rules of law relating to the functioning of inter- national institutions or organisations, their relations with each other, and their relations with States and individuals; and
+(a) the rules of law relating to the functioning of international institutions or organisations, their relations with each other, and their relations with States and individuals; and

-(b) certain rules of law relating to individuals and non- State entities so far as the rights or duties of such individuals and non-State entities are the concern of the international community.
+(b) certain rules of law relating to individuals and non-State entities so far as the rights or duties of such individuals and non-State entities are the concern of the international community.